openvinotoolkit/training_extensions/tensorflow_toolkit/action_detection/README.md

 >**NOTE**: The frozen graph is stored at `<PATH_TO_OUTPUT_DIR>/frozen.pb`.

-### Export to OpenVINO&trade; Intermediate Representation (IR) format
+### Export to OpenVINO™  Intermediate Representation (IR) format

-Run the Model Optimizer for the trained Actio- Detection model (OpenVINO&trade; should be installed before):
+Run the Model Optimizer for the trained Actio- Detection model (OpenVINO™  should be installed before):
 ```Shell
 python mo_tf.py --input_model <PATH_TO_FROZEN_GRAPH> \
                 --output_dir <OUTPUT_DIR> \